St. Henry's Cathedral

-St. Henry's Cathedral is a Roman Catholic cathedral in Helsinki, Finland, dedicated to Bishop Henrik, a 12th-century Roman Catholic Bishop of Turku, Finland.
-It is the Cathedral Church of the Catholic Diocese of Helsinki.
-In terms of membership, the cathedral is the largest in Finland with approximately 5,000 members.
+St. Henry's Cathedral is a Catholic cathedral in Helsinki, Finland, dedicated in honor of Bishop Henrik, a 12th-century Bishop of Turku.
+It is the cathedral church of the Diocese of Helsinki.
+In terms of membership, the cathedral is the largest in Finland, with approximately 5,000 members.

+The cathedral was constructed between 1858 and 1860, primarily to serve Russian Catholics in the army, as well as Catholic merchants.
+Although it was finished in 1860, it was not consecrated until 1904.
+It became the cathedral church of Helsinki in 1955, when the diocese was erected.

 The church was designed by architect Ernst Lohrmann.
-It was constructed between 1858 and 1860, primarily to serve Russian Catholics in the army, as well as Catholic merchants.
-Although it was finished in 1860, it was not consecrated until 1904.
-It became the Cathedral Church of Helsinki in 1955.
 The architecture of the church is Gothic Revival.
 Statues of Bishop Henrik, Saint Peter and Saint Paul decorate the exterior.